-The DOP3000 defines the resolution as the distance between the center of adjacent sampling volumes and NOT the thickness of the sampling volume.
+UDOP defines the resolution as the distance between the center of adjacent sampling volumes and NOT the thickness of the sampling volume.
 In ultrasonic Doppler velocimetry, the shape and lateral sizes of the sampling volumes (measured perpendicularly to the ultrasonic beam axis) are defined by the geometry of the ultrasonic beam.
 The longitudinal size of the sampling volumes, or their thickness, is defined by the burst length and/or the bandwidth of the electronic receiving unit.

-The DOP3000 has 6 different bandwidth values, covering a range from 50 kHz to 300 kHz.
-This defines a longitudinal dimension of the sampling volume from about 0.64 mm to 3.19 mm in water.
-These different bandwidth act as a spatial filter.
+The DOP5000 has a fixed bandwidth which defines a longitudinal dimension of the sampling volume.
 If the duration of the emitted burst is longer than the value associated to the bandwidth, the longitudinal dimension of the sampling volume is determined by the burst length.

 It may often appear that the selected resolution implies an overlapping of the sample volume.
 This is the case when the resolution is lower than the thickness of the sampling volume.
-This always appears for all resolution below 0.64 mm.
+This always appears for all resolution below 0.8 mm.

-The selected resolution R is smaller than the thickness of the sample volume
+The selected resolution R is smaller than the thichness of the sample volume

-The selected resolution R is bigger than the thickness of the sample volume
+The selected resolution R is bigger than the thichness of the sample volume

 When the selected resolution corresponds to a distance longer than the longitudinal dimension of the sampling volume, the sampling volumes do not touch each other any more and some non measured spaced are present between the sampling volumes.
+In order to avoid this phenomena, UDOP computes the average value of the gates that can be placed between two sampling volumes, using the highest resolution.